 Keyhole surgery is a technique that allows the surgeon to perform a procedure inside the body through a small incision in the skin.
-Some people refer to keyhole surgery as laparoscopic surgery, as it involves the use of an imaging instrument called a laparoscope to show what is inside the body.
+Some people refer to keyhole surgery as laparoscopic surgery, as it involves the use of an imaging instrument called a laparoscope.

 Many types of surgery do not require a large incision.
 Keyhole surgery can diagnose and treat various conditions, including those of the abdomen and pelvis.

 The laparoscope, which includes a light and camera, transmits images from inside the body to a monitor in the surgical room.
 Surgeons can also pass other surgical equipment through the small incisions to perform procedures.

 This article looks at what keyhole surgery is, how surgeons perform it, how to prepare, and what to expect.
 It also discusses the recovery time, risks, and complications, as well as the advantages of keyhole surgery over traditional open surgery.